How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 ```

 This example demonstrates the essential data that Windows provides, which includes command-line arguments and environment variables.
 By understanding and utilizing this data, you can create more complex and robust programs in C++.

+Why do we need this information?
+It's actually quite valuable when developing software.
+It allows us to understand our application's runtime environment, which is crucial when performing tasks such as software installations or debugging.
+Accessing command-line arguments can inform our program about user-specified parameters, while environment variables can provide context about the system our software is running on.
+This understanding can help us tailor our software to function optimally under various conditions and configurations.